rafidudekula0009/multimodulepoc/readme.md

 Util module is created using intellij IDE. right click on parent proj -> New -> Module It won't create any web.xml nothing.
-You need to add it if you want to generate war file
+You need to add it if you want to generate war file groupId, artifactId, versions are available in util module's pom.xml as <parent> section

 Build & Run the Docker Image